 Ms. Chien Ya (Helen) Su

-Helen works primarily with adolescents and adults.
+Helen has a keen interest in working with young adults (aged 16 and above) and adults.
 Her clients come from different walks of life.
 She believes that understanding human thoughts, emotions and behaviours is a study which requires both a scientific and compassionate mind.
 Bright Mind Psychology symbolises the various meanings that it carries - opening up, tapping potential, self-actualization and light-heartedness - all of which Helen believes is possible for every person even when facing what appear to be insurmountable obstacles in their lives.

 Helen has undergraduate and postgraduate degrees in psychology from the University of Melbourne, Swinburne University and Deakin University.
 She is an accredited Clinical Psychologist with the Psychology Board of Australia under the Australian Health Practitioners Regulation Agency and is also a member of the Australian Psychological Society.
-She has worked extensively in both public health and private practice work settings.
+She has worked extensively in both public health and private practice work settings over the last decade.